tdard/weekly-tech/content/posts/2023-S3/index.md

 data_filtered_on_theta = data[(data.theta <= np.pi) & (data.theta >= 0)]
 ````

-It triggers me when I need to display a subset of a _pandas_ dataframe, as I am forced to copy and paste the name of the
-`ultra_long_processed_df_to_display`.

-The name of is usually so long, that it completely hides what is filtered.
-Moreover, you recreate a brand new dataframe
-in a dedicated cell of your jupyter notebook as it was useful for the remaining 90 cells, but nah you just want it for
-one chart.

-It also s*cks because you spent more time thinking about how to name the newly filtered dataframe (like
-`ultra_long_processed_df_to_display_filtered`), and to be honest I feel that if you want to use any kind of filtering or
-transformation only for one chart, you should rather be able to do it in your chart specifications.

 Otherwise, you just apply the method `transform_filter` on the chart, specifying how you want to filter data:
 ````python
 chart = chart.transform_filter(